Pratham

 Pratham's founder and Ex-CEO, Madhav Chavan, was the 2011 recipient of the Skoll Award for Social Entrepreneurship.
 In addition, Pratham received the 2013 BBVA Foundation Frontiers of Knowledge Award in Development Cooperation, as a result of successfully catering to the learning needs of tens of millions of disadvantaged children for over twenty years.
 In doing so, it has designed and implemented new methods that accelerate reading acquisition, using a grassroots approach in which pupils are grouped by actual levels and needs instead of age, while providing specific training to the teachers and volunteers recruited to its programs.
 In 2018, Pratham was awarded the Lui Che Woo Prize, a cross-sector innovation prize that recognizes outstanding contributions benefiting humanity.
-Pratham was unanimously selected in the Positive Energy category, which this year focused on the elimination of illiteracy.
+Pratham was unanimously selected in the Positive Energy category, which in that year focused on the elimination of illiteracy.

 History

 UNICEF originally set up the Bombay Education Initiative in Mumbai to establish a tripartite-partnership between the government, corporate and civil society to improve India's primary education.
 This led to the formation of Pratham as an independent charity in 1995.

 Pratham started by holding balwadis (pre-education classes) for children in Mumbai's slums.
 Volunteers were recruited to teach in spaces within communities, including temples, offices, and even people's homes.
 The Pratham pre-school classes multiplied and were replicated in other locations.